 - Get a personalized improvement plan & track your progress

 - Get a list of probable colleges based on current preparation level

+Important - According to a notification released on February 3, 2017, CBSE has rolled back the bar on three attempts and the examination taken in 2017 will be treated as the first attempt irrespective of attempts taken in previous years.
 Till 2016, the Supreme Court had allowed States and Union Territories (UT) to conduct their own entrance tests.
 However, the court directed that the single-exam system would have to be implemented from the 2017 -18 sessions which will be known as NEET.

 Aadhaar card is necessary to fill NEET application form